Discovering NC Jazz Legends Part 3: John Coltrane

 FREE and open to the public.
 Located in the Francis Auditorium of the library main branch.
 You are welcome to bring a brown-bag lunch and enjoy this discussion over your lunch

-This informative session is the second of a three-part “NC Jazz Legends” series funded by the generous support of the North Carolina Arts Council.
+This informative session is the third of a three-part “NC Jazz Legends” series funded by the generous support of the North Carolina Arts Council.
 Driven initially by The State of North Carolina’s proclamation of 2019 the Year of Music, this jazz series is part of an initiative called Come Hear NC.
 Come Hear NC is designed to celebrate North Carolinians groundbreaking contributions to music.

 North Carolina native saxophonist John Coltrane led over 50 recording sessions and appeared on albums with other jazz greats such as Miles Davis and Thelonious Monk.
 Coltrane was inducted into the North Carolina Music Hall of Fame, the Down Beat Hal of Fame, received a Grammy Lifetime Achievement Award, and a Pulitzer Prize posthumously in 2007 citing his “masterful improvisation, supreme musicianship and iconic centrality to the history of jazz.”